Estates General of 1593: Suresne

 On 29 April a delegation from the Estates met Henri's agents at Suresnes and were successful in arranging a ten-day truce.
 Representing the ligueur estates were the archbishop of Lyon, the bishop of Avranches, Jean le Maistre (a parlementaire) and Étienne Bernard.
 Mayenne added onto the Estates chosen delegates his own men: the former secretary of state Villeroy, the ligueur governor of Rouen and future Admiral Villars, the ligueur governor of Paris Belin.

 For the royalist delegation, the ligueur Estates vetoed the participation of the bishop of Le Mans, as he was known to support toleration.
 Therefore, the king selected the archbishop of Bourges, chancellor Pomponne de Bellièvre, Gaspard de Schomberg, Rambouillet a former favourite of Henri III and the royalist Parlementaire Jacques Auguste de Thou.

 When the ligueur regime of Paris, known as the Seize (named for the Sixteen districts of the city) learned of the negotiations underway at Suresnes they were horrified.
 They quickly undertook to push the Estates towards 'their true business', which was to elect a king.
 The Papal legate at the Estates was also horrified, but was unable to stop the meeting.

 On the matter of the truce negotiated at Suresnes, both the Second and Third Estate voted for its adoption, while the First refused to support it.
-The Seize, increasingly frustrated, attempted to organise another uprising, as they had in 1588, and appealed to Felipe to intervene.
+The Seize, increasingly frustrated, attempted to organise another uprising, as they had in 1588, and appealed to Philip to intervene.

 The archbishop of Bourges and archbishop of Lyon led the discussion, which began as a debate over the rights to the crown.
 Bourges succeeded in getting Lyon to say that the ligues only objection to Henri was his religion.
 This would pave the way for the declaration of 17 May.